There’s something that’s been on my mind for a long time and I need to get this off of my chest once and for all.

 Having said ALL that…

-If Sisterlocks are not in your budget and you’d like a way to have locs that are thin, lightweight, versatile ,and uses a somewhat “similar” method of tightening that doesn’t require gels, waxes or twisting; then feel free to click here and investigate Bradelocz.Blessings & Warmest Regards,
+If you’d like to have thin, lightweight, versatile locs that you can learn to install and maintain yourself using a similar method of maintenance; feel free to click here and investigate Bradelocz.Blessings & Warmest Regards,